-First Report of the Pale Cyst Nematode, Globodera pallida, in the United States

-S. L. Hafez and P. Sundararaj, Parma Research & Extension Center, University of Idaho, Parma, ID 83660; Z. A. Handoo, A. M. Skantar, L. K. Carta and D. J. Chitwood, Nematology Laboratory, USDA- ARS, Beltsville Agricultural Research Center, Beltsville, MD 20705.
+Copyright 1994-2007 The American Phytopathological Society First Report of the Pale Cyst Nematode, Globodera pallida, in the United States.
+S. L. Hafez and P. Sundararaj, Parma Research and Extension Center, University of Idaho, Parma 83660; and Z. A. Handoo, A. M. Skantar, L. K. Carta, and D. J. Chitwood, Nematology Laboratory, USDA-ARS, Beltsville Agricultural Research Center, Beltsville, MD 20705.
+Plant Dis.
+91:325, 2007; published on-line as DOI: 10.1094/PDIS-91-3-0325B, Accepted for publication 19 October 2006.

 In 2006, a cyst nematode was discovered in tare dirt at a potato (Solanum tuberosum) processing facility in eastern Idaho.
 The nematode was found during a routine survey conducted jointly by the Idaho State Department of Agriculture and the USDA Animal and Plant Health Inspection Service through the Cooperative Agricultural Pest Survey program.
-Extensive additional sampling from two suspect fields led to the identification of the same nematode in a 45-acre field located in northern Bingham County.
-The morphology of cysts and second-stage juveniles and molecular analyses established the identity of the species as the pale cyst nematode Globodera pallida (Stone, 1973) Behrens, 1975.
+Extensive additional sampling from two suspect fields led to the identification of the same nematode in a 45-acre (18.2-ha) field located in northern Bingham County.
+The morphology of cysts and second-stage juveniles and molecular analyses established the identity of the species as the pale cyst nematode Globodera pallida (Stone 1973) Behrens 1975.
 Morphological characters used for identification included cyst shape, characteristics of cyst terminal cone including nature of fenestration, cyst wall pattern, anal-vulval distance, number of cuticular ridges between anus and vulva, and Granek's ratio (1,4).
 The second-stage juvenile morphologies critical for identification were the following: body and stylet length, shape of stylet knobs, shape and length of tail and hyaline tail terminus, and number of refractive bodies in the hyaline part of tail (1,4).
 Diagnosis as G. pallida was clearly confirmed by two molecular tests.
-First, PCR-RFLP profiles of a ribosomal DNA fragment using restriction enzymes RsaI, TaqI, and AluI (2) were consistent with a G. pallida control and not G. rostochiensis.
-Second, the ribosomal DNA region that extends from the 3' end of the 18S ribosomal subunit and includes all of ITS1, 5.8S, and ITS2, to the 5' end of the 28S ribosomal subunit was used to generate sequence for the most accurate species determination.
-Sequences obtained from three individual juveniles were compared to those from several Globodera species (3), revealing unequivocal similarity to G. pallida.
+First, PCR-RFLP (restriction fragment length polymorphism) profiles of a ribosomal DNA fragment using restriction enzymes RsaI, TaqI, and AluI (2) were consistent with a G. pallida control and not G. rostochiensis.
+Second, the ribosomal DNA region that extends from the 3(prime) end of the 18S ribosomal subunit and includes all of ITS1, 5.8S, and ITS2 to the 5(prime) end of the 28S ribosomal subunit was used to generate sequence for the most accurate species determination.
+Sequences obtained from three individual juveniles were compared with those from several Globodera species (3), revealing unequivocal similarity to G. pallida.
 This detection represents a new country record for G. pallida in the United States.
 Collection of additional information regarding distribution of this nematode within the region is underway.